Inhomogeneous conformal field theory out of equilibrium: Introduction

 \section{Introduction}

 Conformal field theory (CFT) is routinely used to effectively describe universal properties of quantum many-body systems in equilibrium \cite{Cardy:1988}.
-Well-known examples include gapless quantum spin chains at critically low temperatures and edge currents associated to quantum Hall systems.
+Well-known examples include spin chains in the gapless regime at low temperatures and edge currents associated with quantum Hall systems.
 The tools of CFT are particularly useful in 1+1 dimensions owing to that the conformal group is infinite dimensional \cite{BPZ}.
 Still, it is only recently that this has been used to study collective non-equilibrium properties of 1+1-dimensional quantum many-body systems.

 A convenient procedure to theoretically study quantum systems out of equilibrium is to consider the dynamics after a quantum quench.
 One such example is the partitioning protocol, where the time evolution is studied starting from an initial state produced by glueing together two semi-infinite systems independently in equilibrium with different thermodynamic variables, such as different temperatures and/or chemical potentials.
-This was studied within CFT in, e.g., \cite{CaCa1, BeDo1, BeDo2, GaTa} among others.
+This was studied within CFT in, e.g., \cite{CaCa1, BeDo1, BeDo2, BDV, GaTa, CaCa2} among others.
 Another example is the smooth-profile protocol used in \cite{LLMM1, LLMM2, GLM, GaKo, SoCa}, where the time evolution is studied starting from initial states defined by smooth inhomogeneous profiles generalizing the usual constant thermodynamic variables.
-Recently, there is active interest in extending these kinds of non-equilibrium studies to systems where also the time evolution is inhomogeneous \cite{Kat2, WRL, ADSV, DSVC, DSC, BrDu, RBD, LaMo2, ABF, BCRLM}.
+Recently, there is active interest in extending these kinds of non-equilibrium studies to systems where also the time evolution is inhomogeneous \cite{Kat2, WRL, ADSV, DSVC, DSC, BrDu, WeWu1, RBD, LaMo2, ABF, BCRLM}.

-In the present paper, we construct and study the non-equilibrium dynamics of a family of such systems that we refer to as inhomogeneous CFT.
-By this we mean a 2-dimensional Minkowskian CFT with spatial translation invariance explicitly broken by replacing the usual constant propagation velocity $v$ by a smooth function $v(x)$ that depends on the position $x$.
-The Hamiltonian for such a system of finite length $L$ is
+In this paper, we define a family of inhomogeneous models that we refer to as inhomogeneous CFT and study their non-equilibrium properties.
+By this, we mean a two-dimensional Minkowskian CFT with spatial translation invariance explicitly broken by replacing the usual constant propagation velocity $v$ by a smooth function $v(x)$ that depends on position $x$.
+The Hamiltonian for such a system of finite length $L$ (with periodic boundary conditions) is